Rhugved-Kale/Breaking-Blocks/README.md

 ### INSTALL INSTRUCTIONS :

-1)Click on the Download button below to download the zip file.
+1) Click on the Download button below to download the zip file.

-2)Extract/Unzip  the zip file.
+2) Extract/Unzip  the zip file.

-3)Open the 'Breaking Blocks' folder and double click on 'Block Breaker'(Application file).
+3) Open the 'Breaking Blocks' folder and double click on 'Block Breaker'(Application file).
 Enjoy the game !

 <br />